1. Application period

 9. Project fee

-In Europe, the United States, Japan and Taiwan, there is no project fee and the volunteers normally receive food and accommodation, plus a small weekly/monthly allowance.
+In Europe, the United States, Japan and Taiwan, there is no project fee and the volunteers normally receive accommodation and a small weekly/monthly allowance, often also food.

-In some volunteer projects in Europe and the United States and Japan, the volunteers sometimes receive a small allowance.
+In some volunteer projects in Europe and the United States, Japan and Taiwan, the volunteers sometimes receive a small allowance.
 This is mentioned in the project description.
 There is no allowance in the projects in the Global South.